Aeshwi/Online_Study_Room/README.md

 Steps to be executed on cmd to execute the project In VS: c:/Users/vanib/Documents/studyroom/env/Scripts/Activate.ps1

-## Working of the Project Internally:
+## Working of the Project Internally:<br />
-● A url file is created in which all the urls are kept and when a particular url appears then it searches for it in the url file then it is directed to views file and to a particular function which is mentioned in the url
+● A url file is created in which all the urls are kept and when a particular url appears then it searches for it in the url file then it is directed to views file and to a particular function which is mentioned in the url<br />
-● And then it executes the function.
+● And then it executes the function.<br />
-● The objects which need to be rendered out in the template are passed in context dictionary and at the end of the function are passed in the return method which directs its to the template in which the objects should be rendered.
+● The objects which need to be rendered out in the template are passed in context dictionary and at the end of the function are passed in the return method which directs its to the template in which the objects should be rendered.<br />